BlueByteSystemsInc/PDMShell/src/ALLPARTNUMBERSANDESCRIPTIONS.md

 ## Retrieving File Metadata from SOLIDWORKS PDM

 The following SQL query extracts metadata from a SOLIDWORKS PDM vault database.
-It returns file information including folder path, workflow state, configuration, and variable values such as **Drawing No** and **Description**.
+It returns file information including folder path, workflow state, configuration, and variable values such as Drawing No and Description.

-This type of query is useful when building **reports, migrations, or integrations used with PDMShell automation**.
+This type of query is useful when building reports, migrations, or integrations used with PDMShell automation.

 >[!IMPORTANT]
 > Change `bluebyte` with your vault name to run the query below: